 Hives appear as red lumps on the surface of the skin.
 They vary in size.
 Sometimes they can be very small, but at other times they can be as big as the size of a saucer.
 Hives can be itchy, or they can give a burning sensation.
-In most cases, hives result from allergic reactions when a person exposes themselves to an allergen.
-Stress, which affects nearly 83% of US workers, can be a possible cause for hives.
-This is true for some people but non-existent in others.
-But can stress cause hives?
+In most cases, hives result from allergic reactions when a person exposes themselves to an allergen, but stress can also be a possible cause of hives.
+Has your chronic stress gotten out of control?
+To learn more about how to manage stress or our anxiety treatment program in Laguna Beach, contact Oceanfront Recovery at (877) 296-7477 today.

 Can Stress Cause Hives?

-You may notice that in the past few days you’ve had hives.
-But you are not sure about what is causing them.
-It makes sense to do a thorough reflection.
-Check if, in the past days, you had exposed yourself to any known allergen.
-If not, then you need to analyze your mental well-being.
+If you are developing hives and have no idea what is causing them, it makes sense to do a thorough reflection and check if, in the past days, you have exposed yourself to any known allergen.
+If not, then perhaps you need to analyze your mental well-being.

 Women are at a higher risk of developing hives as a result of stress.
 This is especially in the case where the woman has experienced these hives before.
-Hives appear on our bodies when we experience stress because of the production of histamine.
+Hives appear on our bodies when we experience stress because of histamine production.
 Stress increases the production of this compound, which cells normally release when we have injuries.

 So, can stress cause hives?
 Yes, this is true.
 But you have to exhaust all other possible causes before you settle on stress as the ultimate factor.
 If you experience stress because of anxiety issues, you can check into an anxiety treatment program that will help manage the issue.